What we do

 The selected case studies demonstrate how researchers and designers can benefit from collaborating with each other, pushing the boundaries of both disciplines.

-Below are selected research projects which were successfully exhibited in museums and at festivals to engage public audiences and communicate research projects or to gather further research insights:
+Below are selected research projects which were successfully exhibited by researchers in museums and at festivals to engage public audiences and communicate research projects or to gather further research insights:

 Tate London (Geopact, 2019)